tezos-commons/baseDAO/docs/registry.md

       - `min_xtz_amount`
       - `max_xtz_amount`
 3. Proposal to update the set of successful-proposal receiver contract addresses.
-This proposal accept a parameter that has two constructors.
+This proposal takes a parameter that has two constructors.
 The proposal can add to, or remove from the set of addresses.
 4. Transfer proposals, that can transfer XTZ or tokens.
-Modelled just the same way as [treasuryDAO proposals](./treasury.md).
+Modeled just the same way as [treasuryDAO proposals](./treasury.md).

 ## Configuration lambdas